Form 5471: How US Citizens File a Foreign Corporation with the IRS

 Whereas Form 5472 is for US companies that are owned by foreign persons, Form 5471 is for foreign companies owned by US persons – even if they qualify for the Foreign Earned Income Exclusion.

-Historically, Form 5471 has been the longer form out of the two.
-However, as opposed to Form 5472 (which could theoretically apply to a non-US citizen such as myself who owns a US LLC), Form 5471 is only for US citizens or residents who own foreign corporations.
+Historically, Form 5471 has been the longer form of the two.
+However, as opposed to Form 5472 (which could theoretically apply to a non-US citizen who owns a US LLC), Form 5471 is only for US citizens or residents who own foreign corporations.

 While the ultimate goal in doing this is to protect against people trying to hide their assets from the IRS so they do not have to pay taxes, the form itself does not carry with it any obligations to pay the US government (apart from penalties for failing to file or incorrectly filing the form).